Jephtha (Handel)

 The story revolves around Jephtha's rash promise to the Almighty that if he is victorious, he will sacrifice the first creature he meets on his return.
 He is met by his beloved daughter Iphis.
 However, an angel intervenes to stop the sacrifice, and Iphis only needs to dedicate her life to the Lord.
-This is an unusual interpretation of the Bible story, although one which has been current since the Middle Ages.
-The more common interpretation is that Jephthah chooses to sacrifice his daughter, but a short reprieve is arranged, after which Iphis dutifully returns and is killed.
+(The more common interpretation is that Jephthah chooses to sacrifice his daughter, but a short reprieve is arranged, after which Iphis dutifully returns and is killed.)

 Staged performance of material based on biblical subjects was forbidden in Great Britain at the time the work was premiered.
 Handel's final masterpiece was presented at Covent Garden Theatre on 26 February 1752, with the composer conducting, and with a cast that included John Beard as Jephtha and two divas of the opera stage, Giulia Frasi, Handel's prima donna since 1749, and Caterina Galli.
 It was presented without scenery or costumes and divided into three acts.

 Today the work is recognised as one of Handel's most sublime masterpieces and is sometimes fully staged as an opera.